kouyouelysian/myartgallery/README.md

 ### 9. Not working?
 If it doesn't work: my bad, probably :D contact me and we will see what's wrong.
 This is a one person project and all sorts of stuff may happen, so [tell me what went wrong](https://auberylis.moe/data/links/)

-## Update guide

-Assuming you're running this on neocities.org as intended, you just have to download the [freshest version](https://github.com/kouyouelysian/myartgallery/archive/refs/heads/main.zip).
-Inside your neocities MyAG instance directory, upload the following items from the extracted MyAG zip archive:

-- folders (drag and drop one by one to load a folder with all its contents):
-    - myag_code
-    - myag_style
-- files (basically, upload all .html files from the package):
-    - editor.html
-    - image.html

-The new uploads will automatically replace the old files, so the code and default styling will all get updated.
-Pay attention and **do not** upload *myag_user*, *myag_files*, or anything else that is not listed, as this may break your customizations, or even reset your database or artworks folder!

-In case you did deep mods of MyAG, like tweaking the code - you know what you're doing, so you will have to handle figuring out what of your mods are in stuff subject to be updated, and applying your hacks on the new code on your own.
-I heavily advise you to do as much as possible with custom CSS.

 ## Customisation